ASK ABDI: HOW DO I DELVE DEEPER INTO MY SHADOW?

-Question: What do you suggest someone do to delve deeper into their shadow and actively engage in ‘the work’?
+QUESTION: What do you suggest someone do to delve deeper into their shadow and actively engage in "the work"?
 I recognize I can only be where I am, but in that recognition I am also feeling stagnant.
-I want to dig deeper into my blind spots, but as they are mine own – they are hard to see.
-There are the moments that I see (or think that I do), but then I look away.
-Do you have any suggestions how to dig deeper into the blind spots and hold myself accountable?
+I want to dig deeper into my blind spots, but as they are mine own - they are hard to see.
+There are the moments that I see them (or think that I do), but then I look away.
+Do you have any suggestions on how to dig deeper into the blind spots and hold myself accountable?

-Answer: You make several important points in your question so lets take them one at a time.
-We all have blindspots caused by unconscious aspects of our Shadow.
-Depending on their severity we can experience anything from a lack of vitality to an unconscious repetition of painful patterns in our lives.
+ANSWER: You make several important points in your question, so lets take them one at a time.
+We all have blind spots caused by unconscious aspects of our shadow.
+Depending on their severity, we can experience anything from a lack of vitality to an unconscious repetition of painful patterns in our lives.
 I always recommend working with a therapist for digging into and through such things.
-To your point, the Shadow by its nature is invisible to the conscious mind.
+To your point, the shadow by its nature is invisible to the conscious mind.
 Having another person guiding us is invaluable in discovering and clearing these areas.
-But there is work that can be done by our own selves.
+But there is work that can be done by ourselves.

-Another interesting exercise is to sit down and examine our life.
+Another interesting exercise is to sit down and examine our lives.
 What are some recurring patterns that are not palatable?
-Friendships or relationships that are not what our heart desires and yet we find ourselves drawing them in repeatedly.
+Friendships or relationships that are not what our heart desires, and yet we find ourselves drawing them in repeatedly.
 These situations can be the smoke that leads to the fire.
 But again, they are not easy for us to see as we are in them.
-So we do need to work on breaking the self hypnosis.
+So, we do need to work on breaking the self-hypnosis.
 We have taught ourselves over time to confuse poison with nutrition.
 That is how we survive unhealthy aspects of our unconscious at work when they manifest in relationships.
 For example, we can spend time with people that drain us or that we drain under the guise of a healthy relationship.
-Situations like this take time to see clearly but there are always signs along the way that we expertly push aside.
+Situations like this take time to see clearly, but there are always signs along the way that we expertly push aside.
 Until the pain is too strong to do so.